NeCTAR-RC/ResOsTrainTheTrainer/README.md

 ## Git

 If you check this repository out be aware that it uses Git submodules to manage the reveal.js dependency.
-To also checkout reveal.js, you will have to either:
+To also clone reveal.js, you will have to either:

     # fetch it all in one hit
     git clone --recursive https://github.com/MartinPaulo/ResOsTrainTheTrainer.git